2 Visions of Texas Vie for Its Ideological Future

 Many Democrats in Washington remain skeptical of O’Rourke’s chances, even as they marvel at his fundraising totals — over $10 million last quarter, more than double Cruz’s haul.
 The party sees riper pickup opportunities for Senate seats in Arizona, Nevada and Tennessee and is expected to spend its money accordingly — to say nothing of its efforts to defend incumbents in several states that Trump carried in 2016.

-Still, in public and in private, Cruz, 47, has expressed something approaching genuine alarm, enough to ask Trump, once his bitter rival for the 2016 Republican presidential nomination, to come campaign with him.
-(In a tweet Friday, the president said he would, in October, pledging to fill “the biggest stadium in Texas we can find.”)
+Still, in public and in private, Cruz, 47, has expressed something approaching genuine alarm, enough that Trump, once his bitter rival for the 2016 Republican presidential nomination, plans to come campaign with him.
+(In a tweet Friday, the president pledged to fill “the biggest stadium in Texas we can find” for a rally in October.)
 Cruz has also impressed upon his colleagues that the threat from O’Rourke is real, requesting the party’s financial help during a recent Senate lunch.

-“The extreme left, they’re energized,” Cruz told supporters at a bar in Brenham.
+“The extreme left, they’re energized,” Cruz told supporters at a bar in Brenham, where a floorboard splinter stuck to one of his ostrich boots.
 “They’re filled with rage and fury.”

 And yet.